Stephen Ferrando: Life

 Ferrando died in Genoa on 21 June 1978.

 Beatification process

 The process of beatification commenced in Shillong after the Archdiocese of Genoa transferred its rights to conducting the cause on 11 April 2003.
 The Congregation for the Causes of Saints – under Pope John Paul II – granted approval to the cause on 23 April 2003 which gave Ferrando the title Servant of God.
 The diocesan process spanned from 8 August 2003 until 13 August 2006.
-The Congregation declared the process valid on 17 October 2008 and began their own evaluation.
+The Congregation declared the process valid on 17 October 2008 and began their evaluation.

 The postulation compiled the Positio for the Congregation and submitted it to them upon its completion in 2012.
 On 5 March 2015 the theologians advising the Congregation approved his life and virtues while the Congregation itself met on 23 February 2016 and also approved the cause's continuation – it received papal approval on 3 March 2016 allowing for Pope Francis to declare him as Venerable.